 2. What is the MMI format?

 The multiple mini interview is sometimes compared with speed dating; test-takers address a prompt or question at a station and when a buzzer rings, they have to move to the next station.
-Of course, the MMI is much more complex than speed dating.
+Here’s a breakdown of what to expect:

 3. Will I be asked any questions in the interview room?